tuomount/Open-Realms-of-Stars/README.md

  * Commit messages should be descriptive.
 If you are fixing an issue start commit line with #ISSUENUMBER.
  * Pull request should not contain merge commits from other branches.
  * Contributors retain their original copyrights.
 All code contributions must be under GPL2.0.
+ * Please try to implement JUnit for your code.

 I will try to take a look at pull requests as fast as I can.
 If you are adding any new assets take a look at the next section for instructions.